Feng shui consultant in Valletta, Malta. Feng shui of Valletta and Malta.

 Valletta and spiritual feng shui

 Valletta is and looks very spiritual and religious.
-There are many churches, almost on every street (365 churches on Malta and Gozo).
-Also, houses are decorated with angels, saints, virgin Mary, and Jesus statues.
+There are many churches on almost every street (365 churches on Malta and Gozo).
+Also, houses are decorated with angels, saints, the Virgin Mary, and statues of Jesus.
 St. John’s Co-Cathedral is positioned on the highest point in Valletta, a perfect place to meditate or pray.

 Malta – the centre of Atlantis?

-Some researchers name Malta as the centre of Atlantis because here in Malta there is evidence of the highly developed civilization that abruptly and almost entirely disappeared under water.
+Some researchers name Malta as the centre of Atlantis because here in Malta, there is evidence of a highly developed civilization that abruptly and almost entirely disappeared underwater.

 History and predecessor energy

+Water represents wisdom, fluidity, and connectivity.
+Surrounded by the Mediterranean Sea, Malta inherently draws on the Water element, which is associated with wealth and the flow of prosperity.
+The use of water features, mirrors, and fluid shapes in interior design can amplify this element’s positive attributes.
+The colour blue, reflective surfaces and artwork depicting seascapes can also invoke the tranquillity and depth of the Water element.
 The water element is very present in Malta, with the surrounding sea.
-The tap water is desalinated sea water.
+The tap water is desalinated seawater.
 You can cruise across the harbour onboard a dghajsa or traditional Maltese gondola and stop at the dome-studded city of Birgu which was the official knight’s official place.

 Air element (feng)